henhouseai/henhouse/planning/imagegroupviewer.md

 ### Current State
 - Image viewer is integrated with the overlay system
-- Uses `imageViewerMode` flag to trigger special overlay behavior
+- Uses overlay `mode: 'zoomable'` to trigger special behavior
 - Native event handling for pan/zoom/touch (no external library)
 - Header shows "Image Viewer" title with Cancel button (from overlay system)
 - Footer shows caption with same styling as header